Generally speaking, I’m a fan of MyFitnessPal.

 2. Multiply your bodyweight by .8 to get a protein minimum (ex.
 160+ grams per day if you weigh ~200 pounds)

-I also recommend downloading a complimentary copy of the Protein Power-Up if you struggle with the latter—which 90+% of people do.
-This leads to unnecessary dieting hunger and muscle loss.
-But there’s no need to let this happen to you:
+I also recommend downloading a complimentary copy of the One-Stop Nutrition Guide if you struggle with the latter—which 90+% of people do.
+It includes my go-to grocery list, high protein meal ideas, supplement recommendations, and more:

 Once you’ve done the above calculations, you can modify your targets like this [More > Goals > Calorie, Carbs, Protein and Fat Goals > Calories (then Carbohydrates and Protein and Fat)]: